On the day

 • Glasses or contact lenses if you need them.

-• Notes, books, revision sheets — including a copy of the Highway Code.
+• Wallets and purses, books and pens, notes and revision sheets — including a copy of the Highway Code.

 The walkthrough

 1. Arrive 15 minutes before your appointment.
-Test centres are operated under DVSA contract by its delivery suppliers — currently Pearson VUE and Reed in Partnership, whose contracts run until September 2028.
+Test centres are operated under DVSA contract by its delivery suppliers — currently Pearson (its Professional Assessments business, formerly Pearson VUE) and Reed in Partnership, whose contracts run until September 2028.
 Find your nearest with the official centre finder.
 There’s no waiting area for anyone accompanying you; companions cannot sit in on the test.

 2. Check in at reception.
 Staff verify your photocard licence against your booking.
 Wrong or missing ID means the test is cancelled with no refund.